 - The Rio favela transformed into prime real estate

-She wishes clarity on whether to accept as accurate with can deliver the bridge to its £175m price range and whether taxpayers may have to pinnacle up the estimated £3.5m-a-year running expenses.
+She wishes clarity on whether to accept as accurately with can deliver the Bridge to its £175m price range and whether taxpayers may have to pinnacle up the estimated £3.5m-a-year running expenses.

-The NAO has instructed Hoey it’ll inspect the problem and hopes to respond in early June.
+The NAO has instructed Hoey it’llo inspect the problem and hopes to respond in early June.

-The bridge, supposed to stretch from the South bank to Temple at the north of the Thames, deliberately functions 270 bushes and hundreds of flowers.
+The Bridge, supposed to stretch from the South bank to the Temple north of the Thames, deliberately functions with 270 bushes and hundreds of flowers.
 Designed via Thomas Heatherwick, who created the London 2012 Olympic cauldron, it’s far billed utilizing supporters as a crucial pedestrian hyperlink and a lovely improved park and described by Joanna Lumley, the actor who came up with the idea, as “a gift to the humans of Londonâ€.

 However, it has confronted giant political competition and a combined public reaction, in particular over the problem of financing.
-Of the planned general £175m cost, £30m comes from the branch for transport and the identical sum from carrier for London, with £20m of the latter repayable as a 50-yr mortgage.
-Of the £115m in planned private donations, approximately £30m has but to be raised.
+Of the planned general £175m cost, £30m comes from the branch for transport and the identical sum from the carrier for London, with £20m of the latter repayable as a 50-year mortgage.
+Of the £115m in planned private donations, approximately £30m has yet to be raised.

-The garden Bridge trust has refused to offer info of what the public cash has been spent on, citing business confidentiality, saying only it paid for securing planning consents, layout paintings, pre-production investigations, and “growing†components of the bridge off-site.
-It has declined to say how a lot of donated cash has been spent to date.
+The Garden Bridge Trust has refused to offer info on what the public cash has been spent on, citing business confidentiality, saying only it paid for securing planning consents, layout paintings, pre-production investigations, and “growing components of the bridge off-site.
+It has declined to say how much-donated cash has been spent.